Greece national futsal team

-The following 14 players were called up for the UEFA Futsal Euro 2026 qualifying match against on 2 February 2025.

 Coach

 Coach of the team is Stefanos Soilemes since 2008.
 He is also the coach of the U21 Greece national futsal team.
 Stefanos Soilemes was born in Germany and came to Greece in 1992.
 He was a futsal player from 1997 to 2007, playing in teams like Iniochos and Keratsini and from 2000 he was a member of the Greece national futsal team.
 In 2007 he was the assistant coach of Sergey Stulov in the team and he took over the team in 2008.
 From 2012 until today he is also the coach of the Beach Soccer national Greek team.

 Competition history

 The Greece national futsal team remains unqualified for a major competition.
 The biggest achievement is the qualification to the second preliminary round of the European Championships of 2014.
 In this round the team defeated Poland and lost to Portugal and Serbia.

 UEFA Futsal Euro 2018

 The team trained for the first qualifying round of the Futsal Euro 2018.
 Greece played against Wales, Moldova and San Marino.
 The matches took place in Wales in the end of January 2017.
 The first of this group played against Spain, Serbia and Poland in a group that took place in Poland in March or April 2017.
 As a part of this preparation Greece national futsal team played against Bulgaria and Turkey in Chalkida in a tournament that took place in Chalkida, Greece in November 2016.